ipcode-cloud/Laravel-school-m-s/README.md

 ## School Management System

-A simple school management system built with Laravel 11 and Tailwind CSS.
+A simple school management system built with Reactjs, inertiaJs, Laravel 11 and Tailwind CSS in-short as(RILT).
 The system allows you to manage students, teachers, subjects, and courses.

 ### Features